norman-ml/norman_sdk_python/README.md

 ---

 ### Use the model outputs
-Each model uploaded to Norman can expose a different output signature.
+Each model uploaded to Norman has a unique output signature.
+When you invoke a model, the response is returned according to the structure of the output signature, formatted as a dictionary.

-When you invoke a model, the response is returned as a dictionary where:
+- Dictionary keys each map to an output display title

-- Keys are the output display titles
+- Values are binary byte streams encoding the model output.

-- Values are the raw output data as bytes
+Output values can be consumed and used in a variety of ways, according to the needs of each user.

 ### Example: Parsing an image output from stable-diffusion-3.5-large